 Individual Supportive Housing

-Built to serve the chronically homeless population of single adults (18+) with active substance abuse disorders, our Franklin Avenue Residence enables clients to live with more independence.
+Built to serve the chronically homeless population of single adults (18+) with active substance use disorders, our Franklin Avenue Residence enables clients to live with more independence.
 Eligibility for these 71 units is determined for NY/NYIII housing by the Human Resources Administration (HRA) and referred through the Division of Homeless Services.
 The remaining 27 community tenants are selected through a lottery.
-On-site services include health, vocational, nutrition, life skills, counseling, case management, therapy, education, harm reduction, trauma informed counseling and substance abuse recovery services.
+On-site services include health, vocational, nutrition, life skills, counseling, case management, therapy, education, harm reduction, trauma informed counseling and substance use recovery services.